-Demonstration of English Language Proficiency by Non-native-speaking Applicants As one measure of potential for academic success while a student in the School of Education, international applicants must demonstrate proficiency in both written and spoken English.
+Demonstration of English Language Proficiency

+As one measure of potential for academic success while a student in the School of Education, international applicants must demonstrate proficiency in both written and spoken English.

-To demonstrate proficiency, international applicants must submit official TOEFL (Test of English as a Foreign Language) or International English Language Testing System (IELTS) scores if English is not their native language.
+To demonstrate proficiency, international applicants must submit official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores if English is not their native language.
 The minimum TOEFL requirement is 600 (paper-based) or 100 (Internet-based).
-The minimum IELTS requirement is 7.0.
+The minimum IELTS requirement is an overall band score of 7.0 (with no individual score below 6.0).
+Tests must be taken within two years from the intended term of entry.
 In addition, applicants to certain graduate degree programs may be required to provide additional evidence of English proficiency, including: